Four Profiteers Held: - UrduPoint

 Four Profiteers Held:

-SARGODHA, (UrduPoint / Pakistan Point News - 6th Mar, 2025) The district administration arrested four shopkeepers accused of profiteering in various parts of city, here on Thursday.
+SARGODHA, (UrduPoint / Pakistan Point News - 7th Mar, 2025) The district administration arrested four shopkeepers accused of profiteering in various parts of city,here on Friday.

-According to official sources, the price control magistrates inspected various points of the city and found that shopkeepers namely- Fahad,Safdar,Kamran and Gulzar were involved in profiteering.
+According to official sources,the price control magistrates inspected various points, including Sahiwal,Farooqa,Tarkhanwala and found that shopkeepers namely- Shahzad,Nasir, Muhammad Ameen and Muhammad Abbas were involved in profiteering.

 The magistrates got registered cases and also imposed fines on them.